The smell of homemade chai brewing on the stovetop is definitely one of the things I love most about the fall.

-I am not one for a recipe per say but here is our basic formula that I tweak daily depending what we want more of that day (spice, caffeine, etc).
-You can start here and vary things as you and your family like.
+I am not one for a specific chai recipe per say but here is our basic formula that I tweak daily depending what we want more of that day (spice, caffeine, warmth, etc).
+You can start here and vary things as you and you like.

 - 20 cups of filtered water

 - 2 tablespoons of whole cloves

 - 2 tablespoons of loose leaf black tea or rooibos tea if wanting caffeine free (you can use tea bags too)